muromeo1/rails-docker-boilerplate/README.md

 - [Reek](https://github.com/troessner/reek)
 - [RSpec](https://github.com/rspec/rspec-rails)

-This boilerplate comes already with a `new app creation` script that basically change this generic name and configure database name as you wish.
+This boilerplate comes already with a `new app creation` script that basically change this generic name and configure database name as well.

 ## Getting started